gayanvoice/android-vpn-client-ics-openvpn/README.md

 The client app is based on OpenVPN protocol, and you can create your own android VPN apps like Turbo VPN, Thunder VPN, or Hotspot Shield Free VPN.

-The app can calculate the daily usage of data, connected time, check connection speeds from notifications, change the interface into night-mode.
+The app can calculate the daily usage of data, connected time, check connection speed from notifications, change the interface into night-mode, multiple servers, remote-config and visual-effects.

 # The servers are now offline!
 So the servers are waiting for a connection.
 Get an OpenVPN file and paste the file in [filedetails.json](https://gayankuruppu.github.io/oml/buzz/filedetails.json).
 Create your own JSON file and host in a server.